 AMERICAN PSYCHO – Bret Easton Ellis’ original novel was almost met with as much controversy as it was acclaim when it first burst onto the literary scene back in 1991.
 Even back then, it was regarded as one of those unfilmable cult novels, due largely to the overly sadistic acts committed by twisted yuppie protagonist Patrick Bateman, sometimes described in horrific, agonisingly-long detail.
 Against all odds, not only did Mary Harron – director and co-writer of the screen adaptation in 2000 – manage to successfully wrestle the book to screen, but she did so without delving too deep into the depravity, and bringing to the fore the novel’s satirical exploration of that grotesque eighties ‘me’ culture, satisfying both fans of the novel and author Bret Easton Ellis, who had been disappointed with the resulting cinematic treatment of his earlier, debut novel Less Than Zero.
+One outstanding book-to-film adaptations.

 Watch American Psycho on CHILI